-The Group makes provision for the element of fees which it believes will not be recovered from clients.
-This is based on past experience and detailed analysis of the outstanding fees position particularly with regard to the value of customers' portfolios relative to the fees owed.
+The Group makes provision for the element of client receivables where and to the extent it believes will not be recovered from clients.
+This is based on past experience and detailed analysis of the outstanding position particularly with regard to the value of customers' portfolios relative to the amounts owed.